SmingHub/Sming/Sming/Components/Storage/README.rst

 Each partition has an associated :cpp:class:`Storage::Device`.
 This is usually :cpp:var:`Storage::spiFlash` for the main flash device.

-Other devices must be registed via :cpp:func:`Storage::PartitionTable::registerStorageDevice`.
+Other devices must be registered via :cpp:func:`Storage::PartitionTable::registerStorageDevice`.

 You can query partition entries from a Storage object directly, for example::